edurange/edurange-flask/scenarios/prod/getting_started/student_view/readings/Reading10.md

 ### Piping

-Piping is a new concept but stick with me on this one.
+Piping is a new concept, but stick with me on this one.
 When you give input to a command it is considered a standard in (STDIN).
 In other words it is data that is fed to a program/command.
 Whereas when you see something printed out back to you it is using standard out (STDOUT).
 A pipe, also recognized as `|` is used when you want something that is a STDOUT to then be used as the STDIN.
 To understand this we will use a fun example.

 Remember fortune?
 If we just type fortune we get a fortune back.
 That fortune we get back is a STDOUT.
 But when we use cowsay we type something for the cow to say, which is STDIN.
 So we can use a pipe to take our fortune and have the cow say it!